core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -06 to -07 ## {#sec-06-07}

-* Removed material about the ID update procedure, which will be split out into a separate draft.
+* Removed material about the ID update procedure, which has been split out into a separate draft.

 ## Version -05 to -06 ## {#sec-05-06}